Helmut Jahn

-Helmut Jahn (January 4, 1940 – May 8, 2021) was a German and American architect, known for projects such as the Sony Center on Potsdamer Platz in Berlin, Germany; the Messeturm in Frankfurt, Germany; the James R. Thompson Center in Chicago; One Liberty Place in Philadelphia, Pennsylvania; and Suvarnabhumi Airport, in Bangkok, Thailand, among others.
+Helmut Jahn (January 4, 1940 – May 8, 2021) was a German and American architect, known for projects such as The Center Potsdamer Platz in Berlin, Germany; the Messeturm in Frankfurt, Germany; the James R. Thompson Center in Chicago; One Liberty Place in Philadelphia, Pennsylvania; and Suvarnabhumi Airport, in Bangkok, Thailand, among others.

 His recent projects included 50 West Street, a residential tower in New York City in 2016; and the ThyssenKrupp Test Tower in Rottweil, Germany, in 2017.
 He was also behind 1000M in Chicago which began construction in 2019.

 Life and career

 An illuminated, suspended, oval roof covers the 102 m span of the central Forum of the Sony Center, Berlin.

 Jahn was born January 4, 1940, in Zirndorf, near Nuremberg, Germany.
 His father, Wilhelm Anton Jahn, was a schoolteacher in special education.
 His mother, Karolina Wirth, was a housewife.
 Jahn grew up watching the reconstruction of the city, which had been largely destroyed by Allied bombing campaigns.

 He studied architecture at the Technical University of Munich from 1960 to 1965, and worked with Peter C. von Seidlein for a year after graduation.
 In 1966, he went to Chicago to further study architecture under Myron Goldsmith and Fazlur Khan at the Illinois Institute of Technology on a Rotary Scholarship, earning a Master's degree in 1967.